nainabhatia/fullstack-nanodegree-vm/vagrant/catalog/project-1-catalog/readme.md

 ## Getting Started

-clone the repository and then in the terminal type the following commands
+clone the repository as fullstack and then in the terminal type the following commands
 * cd fullstack/vagrant
 * vagrant up (to run the vagrant environment)
 * vagrant ssh (to log into yourr virtual machine)